In this guide, we tell you all you need to know about this pollutant and how to remove lead from tap water, at home.

 FAQ on Lead Removal

-A: Yes.
+Yes.
 RO filters remove 98% of all lead in tap water leaving it healthier than when it entered it.
+To learn more, check out this guide.

-A: No. Lead in a non-volatile element which is not evaporated upon heating/boiling water.
+No. Lead is a non-volatile element that is not evaporated upon heating/boiling water.
 Rather, its concentration increases upon heating.

-A: Brita Faucet Systems and Brita Longlast Filters are certified to remove 99% of lead found in tap water.
+Brita Faucet Systems and Brita Longlast Filters are certified to remove 99% of lead found in tap water.
+Learn more on our review of Brita Longlast Filter and Brita Faucet.

-A: Yes.
-But, it is the lead reducing filter cartridges that remove lead in the pitchers that remove the contaminant.
+Yes.
+But, it is the lead-reducing filter cartridges that remove lead in the pitchers that remove the contaminant.
+You can refer to our PUR Faucet and PUR pitcher review to learn more

 Lead is a toxic element that cannot be allowed in drinking water no matter how low its concentration.
 While it has some seriously harmful health hazards for all age groups, it is most hazardous to growing children and fetuses.